 “Republicans need to open their eyes: Our voters support social insurance programs.
 More than that, our voters depend on those programs,” Hawley wrote in a May 12 op-ed in the New York Times.

-Democrats unanimously oppose the bill, criticizing it for favoring the wealthy while proposing cuts to social safety net programs.
-They argue that the bill’s tax cuts disproportionately benefit high-income earners and corporations, while reductions in Medicaid and SNAP would harm vulnerable populations.
+Democrats unanimously opposed the plan, criticizing it for favoring the wealthy while proposing cuts to social safety net programs.
+They argued that the bill’s tax cuts disproportionately benefit high-income earners and corporations, while reductions in Medicaid and SNAP would harm vulnerable populations.

 Bottom Line